Ampulicidae

 - Ampulicidae's instance of is recorded as taxon[3].

-- Ampulicidae's taxon name is recorded as Ampulicidae[8].
+- Ampulicidae's scientific name is Ampulicidae[7].

 - Ampulicidae's Commons category is recorded as Ampulicidae[8].